aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 ## On `setup.dyalog`

 Now you might want the Tatin API to be around right from the start, so that you can invoke any of the Tatin API functions without first executing any of the Tatin user commands.

-What is the application for this?
+I> What is the application for this?
 Well, you might want to have an automated build process available right from the start, for example.
+I>

-I> If you are not interested in this or use 19.0 or later, skip this and carry on with "Updating Tatin".
+I> If you are not interested in this, or use 19.0 or later, skip this and carry on with "Updating Tatin".

 The way to achieve that goal requires the introduction or modification of a file `setup.dyalog` in your `MyUCMDs/` folder.
-Note that on non-Windows platforms the name of the file must be lowercase.

-Where to find the MyUCMDs/ folder depends on your operating system
+Where to find the `MyUCMDs/` folder depends on your operating system

-* On Windows it's usually C:\Users\<username>\Documents\
+* On Windows it's usually `C:\Users\{username}\Documents\`
-* On Linux (including the PI) it is /home/<username>/
+* On Linux (including the PI) it is `/home/{username}/`
-* On Mac OS it is /Users/<username>/
+* On Mac OS it is `/Users/{username}/`

+Note that only on Windows is the folder created as part of the installation routine.
+On other platform you must create the folder yourself.

 A> ### How does `setup.dyalog` work?
 A>
-A> The magic behind this is that whenever an instance of Dyalog is fired up it checks whether such a script exists.
+A> The magic behind this is that whenever an instance of Dyalog is fired up, it checks whether such a script exists.
 If that is the case it checks whether there is a function `Setup`.
 A>
 A> If there is such a function then it is expected to be monadic; it will be executed automatically as part of the instantiating process of Dyalog APL.
 A>